snotskie/ttrpg/md/index.md

 All characters in this game have a character sheet, which tracks:

-- Your identifying information, like your name, age, and pronouns
+- Your identifying information, like name, age, and pronouns
 - The Stat Dice you'll use for each of the Stats your GM has chosen for the campaign
-- A description of your Backstory, including your current Lifestyle and Ethic
+- A description of your Backstory, including your current Lifestyle, Ethic, and Aptitudes
-- A list of Aptitude areas related to your Backstory
 - A list of Specializations that grant additional effects to your Aptitudes
-- And other descriptive information, like your items and appearance
+- And other descriptive information, like your appearance, items, alliances, information learned

 You can find a blank Character Sheet form at the end of this book.